santoshdahal2016/Learning-3D-Vision/intrinsicParameter.md

 dx and dy denote the pixel height and width

-## Camera Calibration form Intrinsic Parameter
+## Camera Calibration for Intrinsic Parameter

-1. 2D-2D : Corresponding points on two images
+### 1. 2D-2D : Corresponding points on two images

     1. Using Pattern like chessboard :